Driver Assistance & the Path of Most Resistance

 And if you don’t understand the individual feature, then you most likely will have even more trouble when your vehicle is acting in accordance with a second or third activated feature related to it.
 And just to pile on, some of these features have a relationship or dependency on each other and even another layer of adjustment when activated.
 It sounds confusing because it is.
 And if you can’t figure-out how to adjust it to your liking or maybe just your tolerance, then you turn it off.
 As a Consumer Reports analyst put it, “The needlessly complex interaction of multiple systems on the same vehicle adds to the confusion.”
 Ambiguity and unpredictability are the enemy of acceptance.
 Without acceptance, there will never be trust or desirability.

 A lot is at stake because the progressions and promises of “autopilot” technology and self-driving systems (and their clear consumer understanding and desire) are as mentioned, probably the most important features for OEMs to get right.
 It is not that the OEMs do not know what consumer’s want or how they perceive or think about these “assistive” features, they do.
 Unfortunately, the progressive competitive technological march that they have been on for decades has resulted in these overly complex systems.
-It is almost impossible to undo the complexity of sensors, code, modules, interfaces, signals and more that got them to this point of functional capability.
+It is almost impossible to undo the complexity of sensors, code, modules, interfaces, signals and more that got them to this point of functional capability and incremental parity.

 On Driver State Monitoring / On Driver Awareness